 Moving at the Speed of Creativity is Wesley Fryer‘s blog.
 (That’s me!)
 I use this site to digitally document my own journey of learning and collaborate with other educators and lifelong learners around the globe.
 I focus primarily creative uses of multimedia to help students “show what they know with media,” digital literacy, digital storytelling, digital portfolios, blended learning educational leadership, digital creativity, and digital citizenship.
 Free email-based subscriptions to my blog posts are available via FeedBlitz.

 If you’re interested in contacting me about sharing a keynote, presentation or workshop for educators in your area in person or over video, please review my updated list of keynote presentation topics as well as conference breakout session topics.
-You can also view a list of recent and upcoming presentations on wiki.wesfryer.com.
+You can also view a list of recent and upcoming presentations on my digital handouts page.
 Use the contact form on my “Speaking” page to inquire about availability.
-Specific information about my social media consulting services are available.
 If you want to contact me directly about issues unrelated to speaking engagements, contact details are available.

 More information about me and websites I update (my digital footprint) are listed on about.me/wfryer.
 Links are also available on my public Google profile page and my personal bio page.
 See my disclosure policy for additional information about my affiliations and stance on advertising on this blog.
 Please see the attribution guidance page for information if you are quoting or citing my work.

 Some technical stuff about my blog: (updated 3/22/2014)